leocodeio-njs/njs-response/README.md

 // import helath module
 import { ResponseInterceptor } from '@leocodeio-njs/njs-response';

-// Add the interceptor to the imports array of your main file import { ResponseInterceptor } from './response.interceptor';

-async function bootstrap() {
+// Add the interceptor to use it globally async function bootstrap() {
   app.useGlobalInterceptors(new ResponseInterceptor());
 }